Gayeon6423/FIGMA/README.md

 <div align="center">
 </div>

-This is the official repository for FIGMA: Scalable Automated Data Augmentation Pipeline for Instruction-Tuned Fashion Image Generation.
+This is the official repository for FIGMA: Scalable Automated Data Augmentation Pipeline for Instruction-Tuned Fashion Image Generation Model.

 ## Setup